jeff-hykin/ible/documentation/checklist.md

     - create backend endpoint for autocompleting videos names/paths
     - sidebar, filter videos by name (search box)
     - flatten the observation data structure
-    - give a notification for creating a new label (maybe on unfocus)
     - make createdAt an ID field, or make it not be a string (ensure its not rounded in excel)
     - have a "note" field
     - keyboard shortcut of "enter" to create a new observation, "enter" again to set the end time and select the label name